 Are you wondering how to season a cast iron skillet or pan?

-Cooking with a cast iron pan is a tried-and-true way to incorporate flavor throughout your ingredients, but it all starts with a cast iron skillet that is adequately seasoned.
+Cooking with a lovely cast iron pan is a tried-and-true way to incorporate flavor throughout your ingredients, but it all starts with a cast iron skillet that is adequately seasoned.

-Seasoning a cast iron skillet is the process of baking oil onto the surface of your pan.
+Seasoning a beautiful cast iron skillet is the process of baking oil onto the surface of your pan.
 This process of oil surfacing on your cast iron skillet is known as polymerization.

 Follow the ten steps below to season your very own cast iron pan!